 Harvard–Westlake does not require its students to wear a uniform.
 There is an informal dress code to the extent that students are expected to be appropriately and neatly attired.
 Clothing must be clean, tidy, in good repair, and in good taste.

 Harvard-Westlake is a nondenominational independent institution.
-There are both a Rabbi and Episcopal Chaplain on the faculty who are available to students.
+Both a rabbi and an Episcopal chaplain are on the faculty and available to students.
 Both lead religious activities for interested students and faculty.

-At the Middle School, school begins each day, Monday through Friday at 8:00 a.m.
+At the middle school, school begins Monday through Friday at 8:00 a.m.
 On Monday, the school day ends at 3:15 p.m.
-Tuesdays through Fridays, the last class finishes at 3:05 p.m.
-There are nine periods scheduled each day, and each class is 40 minutes in length.
-In addition, there is a 30-minute assembly period each Monday when the entire Middle School community meets together.
-Often, this time is used to showcase student talent or bring an outside speaker/performer to campus.
-On Tuesdays through Fridays, students have a 25-minute activity period, during which many clubs meet.
-Clubs range from more academic ones such as MathCounts, Mock Trial, or the Robotics club to special interest clubs such as the Chess, Sudoku, or Knitting Club.
+Tuesday through Friday, the school day ends at 3:05 p.m.
+There are nine periods scheduled each day, and each class is 40 minutes long.
+In addition, there is a 30-minute assembly period each Monday when the entire middle school community meets.
+Often, this time is used to showcase student talent or bring an outside speaker or performer to campus.
+On Tuesday through Friday, students have a 25-minute activity period, during which many clubs meet.
+Clubs range from more academic ones such as MathCounts, Mock Trial, and the Robotics Club to special interest clubs such as Chess, Sudoku, and Knitting.

-At the Upper School, school begins each day Monday through Friday at 8:00 a.m.
+At the upper school, school begins Monday through Friday at 8:00 a.m.
 On Monday, the school day ends at 3:10 p.m.
-Tuesdays through Fridays, the last class finishes at 2:35 p.m.
+Tuesday through Friday, the school day ends at 2:35 p.m.

 Yes.
-Harvard–Westlake students arrive on campus from all over the Greater Los Angeles area through a daily bus service.
-All service is provided on a shared-cost, non-profit basis, and we serve all areas that generate ridership sufficient to cover costs.
-Current Middle School routes serve: Pacific Palisades, San Vicente/Sunset, Los Feliz/Hancock Park, Westchester/Ladera Heights/Cheviot Hills, West San Fernando Valley (Agoura/Calabasas), North San Fernando Valley (Chatsworth/Northridge), and East San Fernando Valley (Arcadia/Pasadena).
-Additional areas may be served if ridership interest warrants (40 needed to operate a route).
-Pick-up and drop-off points are located on major arteries to minimize total ride time.
+Harvard-Westlake students arrive on campus from all over the Greater Los Angeles Area through a daily bus service.
+All service is provided on a shared-cost, nonprofit basis, and we serve all areas that generate ridership sufficient to cover costs.
+Current middle school routes serve: Pacific Palisades, San Vicente/Sunset, Los Feliz/Hancock Park, Westchester/Ladera Heights/Cheviot Hills, West San Fernando Valley (Agoura/Calabasas), North San Fernando Valley (Chatsworth/Northridge), and East San Fernando Valley (Arcadia/Pasadena).
+Additional areas may be served if ridership interest warrants (40 students are needed to operate a route).
+Pickup and drop-off points are located on major arteries to minimize total ride time.
 Riders have a choice of two afternoon buses each day; the early bus departs after classes and the late bus departs at the conclusion of most after-school sports and activities.
-Some interscholastic games and events may end later, and parents will have to make alternate transportation arrangements.
+Some interscholastic games and events may end later, so students may sometimes have to make alternate transportation arrangements.